-18-Wheeler Fire on I-12 at Millerville
+18-wheeler catches fire on I-12 at Millerville

 Latest Weather Blog

-BATON ROUGE — The Baton Rouge Fire Department responded to an 18-wheeler on fire along I-12 westbound at Millerville.
+BATON ROUGE — The Baton Rouge Fire Department responded to an 18-wheeler fire along I-12 westbound at Millerville Road on Wednesday morning around 5:30.

 The incident has caused two right lanes on the interstate to shut down.
 Delays continue to build for miles, reaching past I-12 at Range.

-An alternate route option is US 190, Florida Blvd.
+An alternate route option is U.S. 190, Florida Blvd.

 The truck was carrying mulch, and it's not clear how the fire started.